zpleunis/dfdt/README.md

 ## Usage

 The `data` directory contains a dedispersed waterfall from repeating sources of FRBs 180916.J0158+65 as detected by CHIME/FRB.
-Running the `ac_mc_drift.py` script on the pipeline (i.e., `python ac_md_drift.py`) measures the drift rate in this burst, using these lines:
+After installing this module, you can measure the drift rate in this burst, using these lines:
 ```python

 import numpy as np